It looks like you're using IE11...

 We facilitate the Shared City Partnership which brings together elected members and community partners to advise and guide on good relations issues within the city.
 We work with our elected members and partners to ensure delivery of the outcomes in the good relations strategy.

-Our dedicated Good Relations Unit deliver a good relations programme is 75% funded through the T:BUC District Council Good Relations Programme and 25% council funded.
+Our dedicated Good Relations Unit deliver a good relations programme is 75% funded through the T:BUC District Council Good Relations Programme and 25 per cent council funded.
 This programme supports the delivery of local responses to locally identified good relations priorities.

 The action plan is aligned to the objectives of the Executive Office ‘Together: Building a United Community’ (T:BUC) strategy.